 - i.
 Forced mortgage payoff; - ii.
 Incentive payments to households that move to disaster-impacted floodplains; - iii.
 Properties that served as second homes at the time of the disaster, or following the disaster, are not eligible for rehabilitation assistance or housing incentives; - iv.
 Rehabilitation/reconstruction of homes located in the floodway; - v.
 Rehabilitation/reconstruction of a house in which the three below criteria are met: - a.
 The combined household income is greater than 120 percent AMI or the national median; - b.
 The property was located in a floodplain at the time of the disaster; and - c.
 The property owner did not maintain flood insurance on the damaged property, even when the property owner was not required to obtain and maintain such insurance. - vi.
 Section 582 of the National Flood Insurance Reform Act of 1994, as amended, (42 U.S.C.
 5154a) states that no federal disaster relief assistance made available in a flood disaster area may be used to make a payment (including any loan assistance payment) to a person for "repair, replacement, or restoration" for damage to any personal, residential, or commercial property if that person at any time has received federal flood disaster assistance that was conditional on the person first having obtained flood insurance under applicable federal law and the person has subsequently failed to obtain and maintain flood insurance as required under applicable federal law on such property.
 The program may not provide disaster assistance for the repair, replacement, or restoration of a property to a person who has failed to meet this requirement; and - vii.
-Hurricane Harvey impacted homeowners located within the city limits of Houston and/or within Harris County.
-Hurricane Harvey impacted homeowners located within the city of Houston and Harris County are being served under the city of Houston and Harris County Hurricane Harvey housing programs and under the State-run City of Houston Hurricane Harvey HAP and State-run Harris County Hurricane Harvey HAP.
+Homeowners located within the city limits of Houston and/or within Harris County are ineligible to participate in the state HAP.
+The city of Houston and Harris County are implementing their own programs.